stanford-policylab/opp/data_readme.md

   the stop with that county.
 However, some districts cover multiple counties.
   Stops in these districts can thus not be unambiguously mapped to a single county.
-In both cases, district of the stop is provided in the "district" column, providing granular location data for the vast majority of stops.
+In both cases, district of the stop is provided in the "district" column, providing coarse location data for the vast majority of stops.
 - Action is sometimes "No Action" or a similarly minor enforcement action even when `DriverArrest` or `PassengerArrest` is TRUE.
-In these cases, we set stop_outcome to be "Arrest" because the stop_outcome field represents the most severe outcome of the stop.
+In these cases, we set outcome to be "Arrest" because the outcome field represents the most severe outcome of the stop.
-- `search_conducted` is TRUE if either the driver or passenger is searched.
-In 3.6% of cases, the passenger is searched.
-As their names suggest, `driver_race`, `driver_gender`, and `driver_age` always refer to the driver.
+- There can be multiple search bases per stop-search-peron, so we collapse them into a single value
+- There is a 1:N correspondence between StopID and PersonID, so we filtered out passengers when joining demographic information to stop data to prevent duplicates; this also means that the demographic information pertains to the driver
+- When joining search data onto the stop data, the data is joined by StopID only and not also PersonID, since the person searched could be either the driver or passenger; this means that the search data may be of either the driver or the passenger, and in 3.6% of cases, it was actually the passenger who was searched, but search_conducted is true in either case; fortunately, there is a 1:1 correspondence between StopID and and SearchID, as well as between SearchID and PersonID (who, again, can be either the driver or passenger) and SearchID and ContrabandID
+- Data is deduplicated on date, time, location, department_name, officer_id, subject_race, subject_sex, and subject_age resulting in ~2.8% fewer records,
+  although some of these have Unknown or NA for some of their values, so for these deduplication may over compress rows; either way, these rows are not useful for analysis, given their lack of information

 ## Winston-Salem, NC
 ### 2000-01-11 to 2015-12-31